finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*
 - Make shifting between columns in the *Deck Editor* also control scrolling as appropriate
 - Allow PgUp and PgDn to control scrolling, as per [Keyboard Shortcuts](KEYBOARD.md)
-- New Mahjong tile set, with default property to type instead of suit
 - Add *Options Menu*:
   - Include a link to a card game's rules from within CGS
   - Display keyboard shortcuts